-A mid-size test vehicle has also been selected for use in evaluating the performance of staged energy-absorbing systems.
+A mid-size test vehicle has also been selected for use in evaluating the performance of staged en- ergy-absorbing systems.
 This alternate test vehicle, designated 1500A, will only be required when the

 analytical procedures for evaluating crash cushion and terminal performance described in Appendix G indicate a potential failure.
-A sedan weighing 3,300 lb (1,500 kg) was selected as the most representative vehicle body style and as the most appropriate mass to explore these occupant risk measures.
+A sedan weighing 3,300 lb (1,500 kg) was selected as the most representa- tive vehicle body style and as the most appropriate mass to explore these occupant risk measures.

-It should be noted that the passenger vehicle fleet is changing constantly as a function of consumer preferences and other unforeseen circumstances, such as fuel availability and pricing.
-The selected test vehicles should be reviewed periodically to make sure that they remain representative of the current vehicle fleet.
-Appendix H outlines a recommended procedure for re-evaluating and selecting test vehicles when changes in the vehicle fleet are deemed significant enough to revise the test vehicles.
+It should be noted that the passenger vehicle fl eet is changing constantly as a function of consumer preferences and other unforeseen circumstances, such as fuel availability and pricing.
+The selected test vehicles should be reviewed periodically to make sure that they remain representative of the current ve- hicle fl eet.
+Appendix H outlines a recommended procedure for re-evaluating and selecting test vehicles when changes in the vehicle fl eet are deemed signifi cant enough to revise the test vehicles.

 The remaining three test vehicles are heavy trucks selected to provide strength and containment tests for median barriers and bridge railings.
 These vehicles include a single-unit van truck weighing 22,000 lb (10,000 kg), a tractor-van trailer weighing 80,000 lb (36,000 kg), and a tractor-tank trailer weighing 80,000 lb (36,000 kg).
-All heavy truck test vehicles should incorporate a cab-behind-engine configuration, not a cab-over-engine design.
-The single unit truck was selected to provide a reasonable increment in barrier capacity between the passenger vehicle strength test and the tractor-trailer strength tests.
+All heavy truck test vehicles should incorporate a cab-behind-engine confi gura- tion, not a cab-over-engine design.
+The single unit truck was selected to provide a reasonable increment in barrier capacity between the new passenger vehicle strength test and the tractor-trailer strength tests.
 The masses of the two tractor-trailer tests were selected to be representative of the most common tractor- trailer weight combinations.
 The van trailer test vehicle should have a semi-monocoque structural design and should include a sliding undercarriage (slide axles).
-The trailer rear tandems and axles should not be modified in any way for the test.
-The tank-trailer test vehicle was selected to provide a maximum containment test for median barriers and bridge railings that would prevent most tractor-trailer combinations from penetrating or rolling over the top of the barrier.
-In order to fulfill this objective, tank-trailers should have a minimum height to the center of the tank of 80.5 in.
+The trailer rear tandems and axles should not be modifi ed in any way for the test.
+The tank-trailer test vehicle was selected to provide a maximum con- tainment test for median barriers and bridge railings that would prevent most tractor-trailer combinations from penetrating or rolling over the top of the barrier.
+In order to fulfi ll this objective, tank-trailers should have a minimum height to the center of the tank of 80.5 in.
 (2050 mm).

-Surrogate test vehicles, including pendulum and bogie vehicles, are used to evaluate the behavior of breakaway devices during low-speed impacts and the behavior of work-zone traffic control devices.
+Surrogate test vehicles, including pendulum and bogie vehicles, are used to evaluate the behavior of breakaway devices during low-speed impacts and the behavior of work-zone traffi c control devices.
 Vehicle mass and the characteristics of the crushable nose of surrogate vehicles are the most critical parameters associated with these tests.

+Chapter 4—Test Vehicle Specifications

+| 73

-4.2.1 Production Vehicles
+4.2.1 PRODUCTION VEHICLES

-All vehicles used in full-scale crash testing should be in good working condition with no significant body damage or missing structural components such as windshield, bumper, or fenders.
-Special purpose vehicles, such as sports cars, should not be utilized because the suspension systems, c. g. heights, and weight distributions for these vehicles are outside the normal ranges of typical passenger cars.
-Bumpers on passenger vehicles should be standard equipment and unmodified for the test.
+All vehicles used in full-scale crash testing should be in good working condition with no signifi cant body damage or missing structural components such as windshield, bumper, or fenders.
+Special purpose vehicles, such as sports cars, should not be utilized because the suspension systems, c. g. heights, and weight distributions for these vehicles are outside the normal ranges of typical passen- ger cars.
+Bumpers on passenger vehicles should be standard equipment and unmodifi ed for the test.
 Similarly, original equipment bumpers should be used on heavy truck test vehicles whenever possible.
 Heavy, stiff, after market bumper systems should not be used.